ChristosBaztekas/TechMate-Widget/README.md

 ```

 - Visit `http://localhost:5173` to see the project in action.
-- Change the source and origin in script.js to `http://localhost:5173` to enable developer mode.
+- Change the CHATBOT_URL in script.js to `http://localhost:5173` to enable developer mode.
 - Run your website and see chatbot

 ---